SebDelile/SebastienDelile_12_02082021/README.md

 ## How to begin with the project

-To install the project on your laptop, fork or clone the repo and launch the command `npm ci` to install all dependencies.
+You need to first install [node](https://nodejs.org/en/) (v14.15.4 or later) on your device in order to run `npm` commands and [git](https://git-scm.com/) to run the `git` commands

+To install the project :

+1. clone the repo with `git clone https://github.com/SebDelile/SebastienDelile_12_02082021.git`

+1. then go to the new folder with `cd SebastienDelile_12_02082021`

+1. finally install all dependencies with `npm ci`

 Then you can start working on the project !

 ## Documentation